Setting the scene

 There was now only one king left in France, the heir of the Valois, Charles VII.
 Jeanne's mission was crowned with success, and in a few months, victory had changed sides.

 The capture of Jeanne d'Arc

-After the coronation, Jeanne tried to convince the king to take back Paris from the Burgundian and the English, but he hesitated and tried to negotiate with the duke of Burgundy.
-They eventually arrived in Saint-Denis from where they started the attack on Paris at the gate Saint-Honoré on 8 September 1429.
+After the coronation, Jeanne tried to convince the king to take back Paris from the Burgundian and the English, but he was hesitating.
+They eventually arrived in Saint-Denis from where they started an attack on Paris at the gate Saint-Honoré on 8 September 1429.
 Wounded in the thigh during the assault Jeanne nevertheless resumed the fight, but the miracle of Orléans did not repeat itself.
-The king faced with a lack of money and food chose the path of negotiation and finally ordered to lift the siege and dissolve the army.
+The king faced with a lack of money and food chose the path of negotiation with the duke of Burgundy and finally ordered to lift the siege and dissolve the army.
 Jeanne went on fighting all the same but from then on she led her own troops as an independent warlord, she no longer represented the king.

 She rejoined the royal army in October 1429 at the siege of Saint-Pierre-le-Moûtier which fell on 4 November 1429.
 This was followed by the unsuccessful siege of La Charité-sur-Loire in December which had to be abandoned after a month.